How to Maximize the Shelf Life of Your Ingredients

 Training

-The final area we will discuss regarding how to keep your ingredients are fresh for as long as possible is training.
-Your staff must be trained in the proper methods used in your restaurant to ensure that processes are are consistent and continuity is maintained so that in the event that something happens to a chef or other member of staff, there will be someone able to step in and continue the work that needs to be done until they return.
-By doing this, you keep your operations as status quo, your restaurant’s inventory management protocols continue, and your business operates as though nothing had changed.
+The final area we will discuss is training.
+Your staff must be trained in the proper prep methods used in your restaurant to ensure that processes are followed consistently, and the cold chain is maintained.
+If something happens to a chef or other member of staff, there will be someone able to step in and continue the work that needs to be done until they return.
+By doing this, your operations and inventory management protocols continue, and your business operates as though nothing had changed.

 Contact Sales